 When you make an insurance claim related to a car accident, you'll be making a claim for injuries, property damage or both.
 The time limits for making these claims differ from state to state and are based on the type of claim.

 Injury claims are handled by CTP insurers and the time limits are set according to your state's CTP scheme.
-They can run anywhere from one month after consulting a lawyer to one year after the accident – and even longer in the case of children.
+They can run anywhere from 1 month after consulting a lawyer to 1 year after the accident – and even longer in the case of children.

-The benefits you can get from CTP are generally broken down into two categories, though it can differ slightly between states.
+The benefits you can get from CTP are generally broken down into 2 categories, though it can differ slightly between states.